• HOME

 Message from our Chairperson

-Chairperson of the Department of Architecture (September, 2022 ~ )
+Dean of the Department of Architecture (September, 2024 ~ )

 Overview of our department